 For the 2026 school year, there are 3 private elementary schools belonging to National Catholic Education Association serving 509 students in Maryland.
 You can also find more schools membership associations in Maryland.

-The top-ranked private elementary schools belonging to National Catholic Education Association in Maryland include St. Martin of Tours School and St. Michaels School.
+The top-ranked private elementary schools belonging to National Catholic Education Association in Maryland include St. Michaels School, St. John The Evangelist School, and St. Martin of Tours School.

 100% of private elementary schools belonging to National Catholic Education Association in Maryland are religiously affiliated (most commonly Catholic).